adamszaruga/modules/readme.md

 ```

 1) Write a file that exports the number three.
 Write a file that exports the number five.
 Write a program that requires those files and console logs the sum of three and five
-2) Write a file that exports the string 'Hello'.
-Write another file that requires the 'Hello' file and appends ' World' to that value and exports it.
-Write a third file that requires the previous file and console logs its value.
+2) Write a file named "hello.js" that exports the string 'Hello'.
+Write another file named "world.js" that requires "hello.js", appends ' World' to that value and exports the new string.
+Write a third file named "helloworld.js" that requires "world.js" and console logs its value.
 You should see "Hello World" logged in your console.
 3) Write a file named russianDoll.js that defines this variable below and exports it.
 Write another file that requires russianDoll.js and uses a loop that iterates through the doll, console logging every "value" along the way.
 ```
 var russionDoll = {